Arittra95/DeeProMic/README.md

 DeeProMic is a Long Short-Term Memory (LSTM) based therapeutic protein classifier which has been trained on poteintial therapeutic targets/ proteins (for human only) of UniProt Reference Clusters 90 (UniRef90).

-It has been tested on various bacteria and eukaryotic proteins.
+It has been tested on various bacterial and eukaryotic proteins.
 DeeProMic takes two steps to identify therapeutic targets.
 First, it predicts the therapeutic proteins using an LSTM model.
-Finally, it charachterizes those proteins using Basic Local Alignment Search Tool (BLAST) against human proteome and essential proteins from Database of Essential Genes (DEG).
+Finally, it charachterizes those proteins using Basic Local Alignment Search Tool (BLAST) against human proteome and essential proteins from [Database of Essential Genes (DEG)](http://origin.tubic.org/deg/public/index.php/download).

 ## How to install?